A few years ago, Dan surprised me with a trip. “Guess where I’m taking you for your birthday weekend?”

 Afternoon exploring the area

-Later that afternoon Dan finally got his chance to climb that nearby hill to get a better view.
+When we got back to the hotel, Dan finally got his chance to climb that nearby hill.
 I’d had enough sun with my super-fair skin, so I waved him goodbye from a shady spot.

 He came back happy, with a camera full of photos of local wildlife, incredible views, and stories of a semi-forgotten cannon that he discovered on the hilltop.

 Other things to do in St. Martin